bigsol/How-to-setup-Kafka-using-docker-compose/README.md

 # How-to-setup-Kafka-using-docker-compose
 How to setup Kafka using docker compose

-Step 1 : Create a yaml file
+Step 1 : Create a yaml file<br>
-touch docker-compose.yaml
+touch docker-compose.yaml<br>

-Step 2 : Put the below contents in the docker compose file.
+Step 2 : Put the below contents in the docker compose file.<br>

-Step 3 : Start the service
+Step 3 : Start the service <br>

-docker-compose -f docker-compose.yml up
+docker-compose -f docker-compose.yml up<br>

-If you want to start the service in background mode then you can use the below command
+If you want to start the service in background mode then you can use the below command<br>

-docker-compose -f docker-compose.yml up -d
+docker-compose -f docker-compose.yml up -d<br>